 - West Bengal – The state allows all types of online gambling and betting, except poker.

-- Nagaland – It is one of the most gambling & betting-friendly states in India.
+- Nagaland – It is one of the most gambling laws & betting-friendly states in India.

 - Maharashtra – It is moderately friendly to online casinos and slowly evolving.